 Gardening is Exercise!

-Not only that, but it’s a low-impact, low-stress workout, so you don’t need to be in 6:00 mile shape to partake.
+Not only that, but it’s low-impact, low-stress, so you don’t need to be in 6:00 mile shape to partake.
 It’s generally not overly strenuous (unless you’re double-digging 300 square feet of yard), but it’ll get you off the couch and into better shape (it’ll tone muscles you weren’t even aware you had, and can also lower your osteoporosis risk).
 Don’t believe me?
 Do a little weeding, watering and picking for just a half-hour, and tell me that you’re not sore the next day!